Company offering $2K to release 100 cockroaches in your home

 If the roaches persist, the company claimed it will use traditional treatment options at no cost to the homeowner.

-If you’re looking for 100 creepy, crawly new roommates, you can fill out an online application form on ThePestInformer.com.
+If you’re looking for 100 creepy, crawly new roommates – or just a way to make $2,000 – you can fill out an online application form on ThePestInformer.com.